 Assay with Alternative Herbicides

-To evaluate the potential efficacy of an integrated weed management (IWM) program and screening for multiple herbicide resistances, alternative herbicides were applied (with the same conditions and spraying volume as the previous assay) on the GR and GS populations of C. distichophylla.
+To evaluate the potential efficacy of an integrated weed management (IWM) program and screening for multiple herbicide resistance, alternative herbicides were applied (with the same conditions and spraying volume as the previous assay) on the GR and GS populations of C. distichophylla.
 The different herbicides and doses that were used are shown in Table 1.
-Plants were cut 28 days after the treatment (DAT), after which visual evaluations were conducted and the fresh weight reduction values of the plants were determined.
+Plants were cut 28 days after the treatment (DAT), after which visual evaluations were conducted, and the fresh weight reductions of the plants were determined.
 Treatments were replicated three times in a completely randomized design, using 10 plants per dose and population.
 The experiment was repeated twice, once during spring and once during fall.

 Table 1.
 Herbicides, active ingredients, mode of action (MOA), and dose (in g ai ha−1) applied on C. distichophylla populations.